filefilego/filefilego/README.md

 In filefilego an `Entry` represents a post or a piece of data that contains more information about the entry itself rather than categorization/ordering. `File` and `Directory` can be placed into an `Entry`.

-### Data Storage Layer ("BINLAYER")
+### Data Storage Layer

-`Binlayer` is the storage layer that tracks binary data, which are used by hash pointers within the blockchain to refer to a piece of data.
-The `ChanNode` structure has a field called `BinlayerHash` which refers to the binary hash and is in the form of `"{HASH_ALGORITHM}:>{DATA_HASH}"`.
+`Storage Engine` is the storage layer that tracks binary data, which are used by hash pointers within the blockchain to refer to a piece of data.
+The `ChanNode` structure has a field called `FileHash` which refers to the binary hash and is in the form of `"{HASH_ALGORITHM}:>{DATA_HASH}"`.
 We would like to keep the metadata of the hashing algorithm used as it might be useful in the future.

 ### Full-text Index/Search